bergenevans/APPM4600/README.md

 add, commit, and push will be very important to do often

 This lab is meant to help gain an understanding of python in relation to the concepts we will learn in class

+The subdirectories of the repo put the homework and the labs into their respective folders to keep them separated